akshatsinha2002/firehound_thread_format/README.md

 * You are done

 #How to use - YU Forum
-* copy all content of thread_format_yu.txt for creating thread on YU Forum.
+* Copy all content of thread_format_yu.txt for creating thread on YU Forum.
 * Create a thread and paste all the conetents you copied in body.
 * Upload you Firehound ROM to androidfilehost(recommended) or any other site you prefer and copy the link of Firehound ROM.
 * Edit line number 100, paste the link of your Firehound ROM in [URL=''].
 EX: [URL='http://androidfilehost.com/:']